ii-95/Measuring_OCED_thesis/README.md

 - The outputs for the default config (as well as for each tsa technique) with the ocel: https://zenodo.org/records/8428112 as found in inputs.env are already present in backend/assets.
 If you want to try a different configuration then follow the steps above.

-- The analysis results are json files containing key,value pairs where the keys are time series identifier and the values contain the analysis results for that time series.
+- The analysis results are json files containing lists of (tsid, ar) pairs where 'tsid' is the time series identifier (property name, non-temporal parameters) and ar contain the analysis results for that time series.

 An informal specification of the format for .json analysis results file for each analysis technique is as follows (improvements may follow):

     - Change Point Detection: